4c656554/CIRED2017Paper/README.md

 The proposed algorithm combines a merit-order type method to ascertain a market price.
 It then has a peer to peer penalty and reward system based on how closely the users estimate matched their actual usage, and, in the event of a mismatch, whether their misestimation tended to balance, or unbalance the system.

-As alluded to in the paper, this code needs a bit of work.
-It contains a number of loops.
 In the test run I raised the block gas limit to ensure that it functioned.
+The code contains a number of loops - I aim to find a way to remove these in future.